 Specific Tasks

-Overview

-This project will have three phases: the data collection phase; the information synthesis phase; and the knowledge dissemination phase.
+Overview: This project will have three phases: the data collection phase; the information synthesis phase; and the knowledge dissemination phase.
 Each of these phases builds upon the last, and will result in a robust Market Analysis of forest health treatments.
 This project is scalable in size, and is able to occur for a single region (i.e the Sierra Nevada) or for the state.
 This project is proposed to occur in all 24 counties in the Sierra Nevada Region, with each county creating its own local industry.

-Data Collection

-Data collection will occur via email and phone call.
+Data Collection: Data collection will occur via email and phone call.
 Every Resource Conservation District (RCD), Firesafe Council, County Administration Office, Watershed Authority, and implementation partner in each region will be contacted in an attempt to collect census data of fuels reduction treatment costs.
 Unlike timber bids, which are sealed bids, the majority of forest health treatments are open bids, resulting in publicly accessible information.
 As bids and awards for treatments are collected, information will be extracted and stored in a database.
 This database will include the date, the project name, treatment type, contractor, bid prices, and award prices for every solicitation that can be gathered.

 Data collection will be limited by a pre-determined number of parameters—namely, the region or regions for which this Market Analysis will occur, the type or types of treatments this Market Analysis will focus on, and the timeline that this Market Analysis shall occur over.
 Additionally, access to information may also limit the efficacy of the data collection phase.
 Proprietary information and sealed bid procedures could affect the extent to which data can be collected, as could responses from organizations.

-Information Synthesis

-After data is collected, information synthesis can occur.
+Information Synthesis: After data is collected, information synthesis can occur.
 Information synthesis will take each raw data point (price/acre) for a project and associated metadata and extract thematic trends.
 Trends will be identified on a local (county) and regional scale, to allow for specific and general conclusions to be drawn.
 Trends may include competitive differentiation by project, region, and/or managing organization.
 For example, if Region A has two organizations advertising solicitations, and one of them solicits bids from a larger number of operators than the other, they may have a competitive advantage in their bid advertisement.
 Region B, being spatially separated, may find that they receive fewer or more bids than Region A due to proximity to urban hubs and associated labor pools, as well as geographic factors (a region that is dominated by steep slopes would commonly result in higher treatment costs).

 Quantitative outcomes will include bid and award prices for treatment costs over time, as well as statistical summaries (minimum, median, maximum bid prices, number of bids, standard deviation).